A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Background and Related Work

 \subsection{Measures of Interpretability, Perceived and Objective Plausibility}

 We claim that cognitive biases can affect the interpretation of rule-based models.
 However, how does one measure interpretability?
 According to our literature review, there is no generally accepted measure of interpretability of machine learning models.
-Model size, which was used in several studies, has recently been criticized \citep{freitas2014comprehensible,DBLP:conf/dis/StecherJF16,CognitiveBiases-Rules} primarily on the grounds that the model's syntactic size does not capture any aspect of the model's semantics.
+Model size, which was used in several studies, has recently been criticized \citep{freitas2014comprehensible,DBLP:conf/dis/StecherJF16,furnkranz2019cognitive} primarily on the grounds that the model's syntactic size does not capture any aspect of the model's semantics.
 A particular problem related to semantics is the compliance to pre-existing expert knowledge, such as domain-specific monotonicity constraints.

-In our work, we embrace the concept of \emph{plausibility} to measure interpretability \cite{furnkranz2018cognitive}.
+In prior work \cite{furnkranz2019cognitive}, we embrace the concept of \emph{plausibility} to measure interpretability.
+In the following, we will briefly introduce this concept because in the remainder of this article, we will use some material collected\footnote{ In \cite{furnkranz2019cognitive}, we present quantitative results for several selected biases, whereas the current article presents much broader review of the available literature.
+For illustrating some of the claims, we also make use of some of the textual responses from the participants, which were not featured in the above-mentioned work. } in user studies reported on in \cite{furnkranz2019cognitive} to illustrate some of the discussed biases and cognitive phenomena.
 The word 'plausible' is defined according to the Oxford Dictionary of US English as ``seeming reasonable or probable'' and according to the Cambridge dictionary of UK English as ``seeming likely to be true, or able to be believed''.
 We can link the inductively learned rule to the concept of ``hypothesis'' used in cognitive science.
 There is a body of work in cognitive science on analyzing the perceived plausibility of hypotheses \citep{gettys1978hypothesis,gettys1986plausibility,anderson2016analytical}.

 In a recent review of interpretability definitions by \citet{bibal2016interpretability}, the term plausibility is not explicitly covered, but a closely related concept of \emph{justifiability} is stated to depend on interpretability. \citet{martens2011performance} define justifiability as ``intuitively correct and in accordance with domain knowledge''.
 By adopting plausibility, we address the concern expressed in \citet{freitas2014comprehensible} regarding the need to reflect domain semantics when interpretability is measured.